webiumsk/FIAT-HELL/README.md

 ### Configuration

 Access the Config Portal to configure various parameters:
+1. Tap the screen during the initial loading animation
+2. On your phone or PC, connect to the device (find device with name "LN ATM-xxx")

 Funding Source: Choose between LNbits and Blink.
 Enable/Disable Animation: Toggle animations on the main screen.

 ### Usage

 On startup, the ATM will connect to the configured WiFi network and initialize the main screen.
 Use the settings button on the top-right corner to access the settings screen.
 Tap the currency buttons to select a currency and proceed with the transaction.

 ### Troubleshooting